maplibre/maplibre-native/docs/mdbook/src/android/annotation-guide.md

 Or, the icon can be customized using [IconFactory] to generate an [Icon] using as provided image.

-For more customization, please read documentation about [MarkerOptions].
+For more customization, please read the documentation about [MarkerOptions].

 In this showcase, we continue the code from [Quickstart], rename Activity into `JsonApiActivity`,